 Riverside State Park

-Located just nine miles northwest of downtown Spokane, this vast park has something for every outdoor enthusiast.
-The 40-mile-long, paved Centennial Trail starts here and ends in Coeur d’Alene, Idaho.
-The park has hiking and biking trails, horse trails complete with an obstacle course and a 60-foot round pen, plus it is ORV friendly.
+Located just nine miles from downtown, this vast park has something for every outdoor enthusiast.
+The paved 40-mile Centennial Trail starts here and ends in Coeur d’Alene, Idaho.
+The park has hiking and biking trails, horse trails, and is ORV friendly.
+The Bowl and Pitcher trail follows the Spokane River on an old railroad grade and is great for all skill levels.

 Mount Spokane State Park